ravi312/camp/index.md

 ## Intermediate Batch

-If you have either already familiar with the basics, you can be part of intermediate batch to strengthen the positional play and experience the theory in action.
+If you are already familiar with the basics, you can be part of intermediate batch to strengthen the positional play and experience the theory in action.

 The following topics will be explored: